faznaimov/Project1/Readme.md

 ##	Our Findings

--   We found 1,226 music-related venues in NYC (as defined by our selected FourSquare CategoryIDs).

 -   The most popular neighborhood for music-related venues was University Heights with 23 venues in the same neighborhood.
     ![Most popular hoods](https://github.com/faznaimov/music-venues-analysis/blob/master/Output/Venue_Counts.png)
 -   While there were few Manhattan neighborhoods represented in the top 20 neighborhoods, they dominated in terms of popularity, or total number of likes.